 If you’re convinced that a medical assistant career is the change you’ve been seeking, learn more about the education that will help prepare you in our article, “How Long Does It Take to Become a Medical Assistant?
 A Closer Look at the Training.”

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed January 2019].
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed March, 2020].
 Information represents national, averaged data for the occupations listed and include workers at all levels of education and experience.
+This data does not represent starting salaries.
 Employment conditions in your area may vary.

 2Time to completion is dependent on number of accepted transfer credits and number of courses completed each term.

 EDITOR’S NOTE: This article was originally published in September 2014.
 It has since been updated to include information relevant to 2020.